Comment on page

-The StifleR Beacon Server component is installed at your file server locations.
+The StifleR Beacon Server component is installed at your content server locations.
+This could be your regional datacentres where your CM Distribution Points are located for example.
 These then act as known end points to allow the StifleR clients to benchmark bandwidth parameters and set and tune limits accordingly.

 StifleR is a typical Client – Server application that uses bi-directional communication channels.
 The Server hosts an OWIN (Open Web Interface for .NET) implementation of Microsoft SignalR.
 All communication is based on the Microsoft the Microsoft SignalR protocol, a web-sockets based protocol that runs over UDP, initiated first through an HTTP connection which then steps things up to web sockets.
 StifleR server also uses SignalR to communicate with the endpoint clients and any connected dashboards.
 Understanding how SignalR works is not mandatory to use StifleR but is required if custom scripting or advanced configuration of StifleR is to be undertaken.
 Please refer to the 2PintSoftware Website for advanced information on the Microsoft SignalR platform including “SignalR and Connection Management” on the Knowledge Base and the companion document to this guide “Securing StifleR Operations Using SSL” which includes SignalR configuration.